 On one hand, it has created greater demand for both on- and off-campus multifamily housing.
 Many students view living off-campus as a right of passage, especially if living away from home for the first time.

-Another implication is that recent grads often find themselves with hefty student loan payments—payments that often continue for years to come.
-While those with college degrees earn more than their counterparts, many still struggle to save for homeownership while simultaneously paying off their student loans.
+Another implication is that recent grads often find themselves with hefty student loan payments.
+Especially those that often continue for years to come.
+While those with college degrees earn more than their counterparts.
+Still many struggle to save for homeownership while simultaneously paying off their student loans.

-Those with significant debt are also more likely to delay other life milestones, such as getting married and having children.
+People with significant debt are more likely to postpone other life events, such as marriage and having children.
 Women, especially, are opting to focus on their careers before settling down and having a family (and understandably, they want to put those hard-earned, expensive degrees to work!).
 Couples who marry later often tend to delay home buying, opting to rent for longer periods instead.

-Across the board, a widespread push for greater educational attainment has had the unintended impact of delaying homeownership and in turn, has created sustained demand for multifamily housing – even among the most well-paid recent grads.
+Across the board, a widespread push for greater educational attainment has had the unintended impact of delaying homeownership.
+In turn, this has created sustained demand for multifamily housing – even among the most well-paid recent grads.

 Trend 6: Newfound Work Flexibility

-While more flexible work arrangements were starting to be recognized pre-pandemic, it wasn’t until COVID-19 shut down the workplace that Americans truly adapted to working from home.
-Now, many months into a global pandemic that continues to rage on, more companies have come to accept that many employees prefer to work from home—or at least, prefer some hybrid model that allows for greater flexibility.
+Before the pandemic, more flexible work arrangements were starting to gain recognition.
+However, it wasn’t until COVID-19 shut down the workplace that Americans truly adapted to working from home.
+Now, many months into a global pandemic that continues to rage on, more companies have come to accept that many employees prefer to work from home.
+Or at least, prefer some hybrid model that allows for greater flexibility.

 This is expected to have a major impact on the housing market.